sbezo/chess-pairing/README.md

 About

-Chess-Pairing software for single round-robin chess tournaments.
+Chess-Pairing software for round-robin chess tournaments.

 Tournament pairings are based on the Berger tables, following the original construction method developed by Richard Schurig.